 When you visit the Harpers Ferry National Historical Park, you can look forward to taking a step back in time as you explore the rich history.
-This is a diverse attraction with something for everyone from fascinating museums and exhibitions through to hiking areas and battlefields.
+This is one of the diverse West Virginia attractions with something for everyone, from fascinating museums and exhibitions to hiking areas and battlefields.

 With close to half a million visitors annually, this is a very popular place to visit in West Virginia and provides you with an enlightening and educational day out.

 Address: 171 Shoreline Dr, Harpers Ferry, WV 25425